firstbatchxyz/dria-blog/docs/how-to/selecting_models.md

 ---
 categories:
 - Applied AI
-description: Explore how to select and assign models in Dria Network's LLM infrastructure for efficient task execution.
+description: Explore how to efficiently select and utilize various LLMs in the Dria Network for model tasks and comparisons.
 tags:
-- LLM
-- Task Execution
+- LLMs
 - Model Selection
 - Dria Network
+- Task Execution
-- Mixture-of-Agents
+- AI Models
 ---

 # Selecting Models